fieldtrip/website/workshop/neuroimaging2-2425/sr1.md

     sourcecombined = [sourceactivity; sourceactivity2];
     size(sourcecombined)

-Note that it is now very easy to plot both timecourses with a single plotting
+Note that it is now very easy to plot both time courses with a single plotting
 command:

     figure